 Please enjoy some of my favorite healthy SCD recipes!
 I know how important it is to keep your menus varied and interesting.
 But sometimes it's hard to come up with creative ideas, especially if you're someone who doesn't absolutely love to cook!
 That's why I'm sharing some great recipes with you.
 We invite you to make your own SCD cookbook by printing them and assembling them in a notebook!
 We've created some cookbook covers you can print if you'd like to and there's even a link to order a view binder if you need one.

 My mom is a great cook, and she has been coming up with recipes herself as well as scouring cookbooks, websites, and magazines for excellent recipes.
 Then, using her experience cooking for me, she's adapting them to the SCD.
 Thanks to her, the recipe categories are full of interesting recipes, so be sure to come back again to enjoy them all!
-She has also spent hundreds of hours creating our cookbooks, our magazines, and our booklets which are loaded with new recipes that are not on the website.
+She has also spent hundreds of hours creating our cookbooks, our magazines, and our booklets which are loaded with new recipes, most of which are not on the website.
 A photo of each one is included!
-Click on our Pinterest page (in the header) for great legal recipes from all over the web!
+Also, you can click on our Pinterest page (in the header) for great legal recipes from all over the web!

 If you're just getting started...

 Does it all seem kind of overwhelming?
-Lately I've been wanting to just be on auto pilot with the Diet, so my mom gave me a hand and created a refrigerator guide with five+ meals my family and I really like, with a few variations.
-She printed up all the recipes I'd need, all in one place, and made a pad of grocery lists, too!
-Would you like a copy?
+Sometimes I want to just be on auto pilot with the Diet, so my mom gave me a hand and created a refrigerator guide with five+ meals my family and I really like, with a few variations.
+She collected all the recipes I'd need, and made a grocery list, too!
+Would you like a set for yourself?
 We decided other people might be in the same boat, so we're making them available to you, here!
 Take a look and see what you think.